Bootstrap Themes

 ...PRECAUTIONARY/PREPAREDNESS ACTIONS...

-FLOOD WATCH IN EFFECT FROM LATE TONIGHT THROUGH THURSDAY AFTERNOON
+FLOOD WATCH REMAINS IN EFFECT FROM MONDAY MORNING THROUGH TUESDAY MORNING

 * IMPACTS...Excessive runoff may result in flooding of rivers,